lewis-king/advent-of-code-2024/README.md

 I would have expected some prompt engineering to coerce it to a solution here, so that's why I made the note about improving debug verbosity as I'm not sure if the solver is not doing exactly as I expect.
 One to look into!

+### Day5
+Part 1 - solved first time with gpt-4o

+Part 2 - solved first time with gpt-4o

+Time taken = 15 secs overall

+Cost - 7 cents - I think now is the time to try how cheaper models fair for these coding tasks.
+4o probably is overkill.